March 31, 2022 By Harlan Cohen

 3. Get Help (even if you don’t need it)

 I know you are more than capable of finding answers on your own.
 But get help anyway.
-Reach out to people who volunteer to help, people you pay to help, and people you find.
-Ask people questions even if you know the answer.
+Reach out to people who volunteer to help, people you pay to help, and people you enlist to help.
+Ask people questions even if you think the answer is obvious.
 Let them help you.
-Use your questions to build relationships with people who can be in your corner throughout this process.
+Use these questions to build relationships with people who can be in your corner throughout this process.
 You will discover information you never expected to learn.
 Forget Google, Alexa, or Siri, talk to the amazing student ambassadors, advisors, counselors, volunteers, experts, and any students you meet while walking around campus.

 4. Pretend you’re buying a new phone (or something you want)